Zdzisław Beksiński

-Zdzisław Beksiński ([ˈzd͡ʑiswaf bɛkˈɕiɲskʲi]; 24 February 1929 – 21 February 2005) was a Polish painter, photographer, and sculptor, specializing in the field of dystopian surrealism.
+Zdzisław Beksiński ([ˈzd͡ʑiswaf bɛkˈɕiɲskʲi]; 24 February 1929 – 21 February 2005) was a Polish painter, photographer, and sculptor.

 Beksiński made his paintings and drawings in what he called either a Baroque or a Gothic manner.
 His creations were made mainly in two periods.
-The first period of work is generally considered to contain expressionistic color, with a strong style of "utopian realism" and surreal architecture, like a doomsday scenario.
+The first period of work is generally considered to contain expressionistic colour, with a strong style of "utopian realism" and surreal architecture.
 The second period contained more abstract style, with the main features of formalism.

-Beksiński was stabbed to death at his Warsaw apartment on the 21 February 2005, by a 19-year-old acquaintance from Wołomin, reportedly because he refused to lend him money.
+Beksiński was stabbed to death at his Warsaw apartment on February 21, 2005, by a 19-year-old acquaintance from Wołomin, reportedly because Beksiński refused to lend him money.

 Life

 Zdzisław Beksiński was born in Sanok, southern Poland.
 He studied architecture at Kraków Polytechnic in 1947, finishing his studies in 1952.
 He returned to Sanok in 1955, working as a construction site supervisor, but found that he did not enjoy it.
 During this period, he had an interest in montage photography, sculpting, and painting.
 When he first started sculpting, he often used his construction site materials for his medium.
 His early photography was a precursor to his later paintings, often depicting peculiar wrinkles, desolate landscapes, and still-life faces on rough surfaces.
 His paintings often depict anxiety, such as torn doll faces, or faces erased or obscured by bandages wrapped around the portrait.
-His main focus was on abstract painting, although it seems his works in the 1960s were inspired by surrealism.
+His main focus was on abstract painting, and his works in the 1960s were inspired by surrealism.

 Painting and drawing

 Beksiński had no formal training as an artist.
 He was a graduate of the Faculty of Architecture at the Kraków Polytechnic, receiving an MSc in 1952.
 His paintings were mainly created using oil paint on hardboard panels that he personally prepared, although he also experimented with acrylic paints.
-Beksinski listened to classical music while painting.
+Beksiński listened to classical music while painting.